FBruzzesi/moin-moin/README.md

 * Allow a citizen to upload more than one image at the time.
 * The categorization of the reported issues could be improved by using a pretrained Image-Text-to-Text LLM model (such as [Qwen2-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct)), with structured output (being the categories we have).
 The drawback of this approach is that it would require significant more computational resources.
 * For the municipality officers in charge, we would consider the possibility of automatically create bouding boxes on the issue for each image, and allow them to change it if necessary before dispatching the work downstream.
+* Improve categories and subcategories of the reported issues, possibly allow to add new categories on the go.
+* Add a layer to make sure that the uploaded images are not offensive or inappropriate.